Justagwas/P1S-GCODE/README.md

 > [!WARNING]
 > Adjust Z-offset carefully.
 Too high = poor adhesion.
 Too low = risk of nozzle/bed damage.

+- The default values are {-0.02} or {0.00}.
+Recommended range is from {-0.04} to {0.04}, although I highly advise against touching this value if not needed.

 > [!WARNING]
 > Commands like `M17`, `M220`, and `M221` directly affect motion.
 Incorrect values may cause instability or clogs.